cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/system-custom.rst

 Passing Properties
 ------------------
 You can also pass ``DatasetProperties`` as a third parameter to the ``createDataset`` method.
-These properties will be used by embedded Datasets during creation and will be available via the ``DatasetSpecification`` passed to the Dataset constructor.
-For example, to create a Dataset with a TTL (time-to-live) property, you can use::
+These properties will be used by embedded datasets during creation and will be available via the ``DatasetSpecification`` passed to the dataset constructor.
+For example, to create a dataset with a TTL (time-to-live) property, you can use::

   createDataset("frequentCustomers", KeyValueTable.class,